wiris/html-integrations/demos/react/tinymce5/README.md

-# Tinymce integration in ReactJS
+# TinyMCE integration in ReactJS

 A simple ReactJS App integrating WIRIS MathType on a TinyMCE 5 and step-by-step information on how to build it.
 The  code of this example loads a rich text editor instance with a default value.